StanbrookBuyer/ES-631-Envirometrics/Week 1/Week1.md

-Learning Objectives:
+# Learning Objectives:

-Understand course expectations and requirements
+- Understand course expectations and requirements

-Discuss research interests and how they align with the course
+- Discuss research interests and how they align with the course

-Describe and discuss current perspectives on ecological modelling forecasting
+- Describe and discuss current perspectives on ecological modelling & forecasting

+## Required Reading